-From the production of interchangeable machine tools to jet engines, Pratt & Whitney is a global success story originating in Hartford, Connecticut.
+From the production of interchangeable machine tools to jet engines, Pratt & Whitney Company is a global success story originating in Hartford, Connecticut.
 The business was founded in 1860 when Francis A. Pratt and Amos Whitney combined their mechanical expertise.
-Pratt & Whitney supplied machine tools for the production of firearms during the American Civil War.
+They supplied machine tools, drills, mills and lathes for the production of firearms during the American Civil War.
 The company perfected the art of machining and its methods of measurement established the standard inch.
-In addition to its technological advancements, Pratt & Whitney also made significant, yet long forgotten contributions to the game of baseball throughout Greater Hartford.
+In addition to its technological advancements, Pratt & Whitney also made significant, yet long forgotten contributions to the game of baseball.

 Baseball became popular in the mid-19th century as agrarian communities transformed into industrial cities.
-Workplaces began to form baseball clubs as a means of publicity and community-minded expression.
-Pratt & Whitney formed a company team as early as the summer of 1866, nearly a decade before professional baseball came to Hartford.
-The club challenged nines from Hartford and surrounding towns.
+Workplaces began to form baseball clubs as a means of publicity and to strengthen morale in the outdoor air.
+Pratt & Whitney formed a company team as early as the summer of 1866 – nearly a decade before professional baseball came to Hartford.
+The factory club challenged nines from Hartford and surrounding towns.
 Pratt & Whitney played their first out-of-state ballgame against Holyoke in 1883.

-When World War I ended, Pratt & Whitney had supplied the war effort with critical machine tools, war and they defeated Babe Ruth.
+Pratt & Whitney’s company team were one of the state’s most prestigious clubs.
+When they weren’t busy on the diamond beating the likes of Babe Ruth, the players were in the factory supplying the war effort.
 The company team retained their good form the following season and captured the 1919 Industrial League championship.
-Thousands of spectators turned out at Hartford’s Colt Park to witness amateurs, like local slugger Jack Vannie and his Pratt & Whitney nine.
-The club’s third consecutive season title made headlines in the Hartford Courant and a celebration was later held at Hotel Bond on Asylum Street.
+Thousands of spectators turned out at Hartford’s Colt Park to witness amateurs, like slugger Jack Vannie and the Pratt & Whitney nine.
+The club’s third consecutive season title made headlines in the Hartford Courant and a celebration was held at Hotel Bond on Asylum Street.

 Rentschler began to produce hundreds of Wasp aircraft engines but soon broke away from Pratt & Whitney.
-In 1929, Pratt & Whitney Aircraft merged with Boeing to form United Aircraft and Transport Corporation, the predecessor of United Technologies Corporation.
-As part of the agreement the United Aircraft division in Hartford retained the name Pratt & Whitney Aircraft.
+In 1929, the company merged with Boeing to form United Aircraft and Transport Corporation (predecessor of United Technologies Corporation).
+As part of the agreement, Hartford’s United Aircraft retained the name Pratt & Whitney Aircraft.
 While individuals and businesses were stricken by the ill effects of 1929’s Stock Market Crash and the ensuing Great Depression, the aviation industry managed to flourish.
 Aircraft manufacturers thrived on favorable federal contracts and subsidies.
-In 1930, the new Pratt & Whitney Aircraft Company established a baseball club.
+In 1930, the new Pratt & Whitney Aircraft Company established another baseball club.

-By 1941, America had gone to war against the Axis powers of World War II.
-Pratt & Whitney Machine Tool who relocated to West Hartford in 1939 and Pratt & Whitney Aircraft (United Aircraft) made major contributions to the war effort.
-Pratt & Whitney Aircraft was a key supplier of aircraft engines who helped the United States build more planes than any other warring nation.
-To relieve stress and to retain a sense of normalcy, manufacturing employees played baseball in multiple amateur leagues in Greater Hartford.
+By 1941, America had declared war against the Axis powers of World War II.
+Pratt & Whitney Machine Tool (which relocated to West Hartford in 1939) and United Aircraft made major contributions to the war effort.
+United Aircraft’s workforce swelled to more than 40,000 employees, who helped the United States build more planes than any other warring nation.
+To relieve stress and to retain a sense of normalcy, many employees played baseball.

-After winning the Industrial League in 1942, Pratt & Whitney Machine Tool joined the East Hartford Twilight League in 1943 and won the pennant once again.

-In the 1940’s and 1950’s, Pratt & Whitney Machine Tool and United Aircraft were two of the best amateur baseball teams in Connecticut.
-The companies clashed on multiple occasions at Burnside Park in East Hartford.
-Lineups on both sides featured professionals whose careers were interrupted by World War II.
-Former minor leaguer John Chomick and brotherly duo Pete Kapura and George Kapura were members of Pratt & Whitney Aircraft club while Pratt & Whitney Machine Tool, fielded a former Boston Braves pitcher, George Woodend and other talented players such as Daniel Zazzaro, Jake Banks and Charlie Wrinn who enjoyed brief minor league careers.
+After winning the Industrial League in 1942, Pratt & Whitney Machine Tool joined the East Hartford Twilight League and won the pennant once again.
+Pratt & Whitney Machine Tool and United Aircraft were two of the best amateur teams in Connecticut during the wartime era.
+The company teams often clashed at Burnside Park in East Hartford.
+Both lineups featured professionals whose careers were interrupted by World War II.
+Former minor leaguer John Chomick and brother duo Pete Kapura and George Kapura were members of Pratt & Whitney Aircraft, while Pratt & Whitney Machine Tool fielded a former Boston Braves pitcher, George Woodend as well as minor leaguers, Daniel Zazzaro, Jake Banks and Charlie Wrinn.

 In 1957, Pratt & Whitney Aircraft first baseman Dick Pomeroy won the Hartford Twilight League batting title.
 The club’s ace and freshman at the University of Connecticut, Pete Sala pitched his way to a minor league contract with the Pittsburgh Pirates.
 Pratt & Whitney Aircraft entered the Hartford Twilight League for a final season in 1960.
 In the coming years, Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft began to favor softball teams instead of baseball.
 When the company opened a new division in North Haven, Connecticut later that year, a baseball field was erected on the premises for the enjoyment of employees and management.